kaist-cp/helpdesk/README.md

 - If you have multiple things to discuss, enumerate them at the beginning of a meeting for better planning of the meetings.

-- For offline meetings at the professors office (E3-1 Room 4433), if you have files that are needed during the meeting, email them to `kiosk@cp.kaist.ac.kr` before the meeting to reduce downtime.
+- For offline meetings at Jeehoon's office (Rm.
+4433, Bldg.
+E3-1), if you have files that are needed during the meeting, email them to `kiosk@cp.kaist.ac.kr` before the meeting to reduce downtime.